mitchwadair/tesjs/README.md

     }
 });

+// define an event handler for the 'channel.update' event
+// NOTES:
+//   this handles ALL events of that type
-tes.on('channel.update', (userId, userName, title, language, categoryId, categoryName, isMature) => {
+//   events will not be fired until there is a subscription made for them tes.on('channel.update', (userId, userName, title, language, categoryId, categoryName, isMature) => {
     console.log(`${userName}'s new title is ${title}`);
 });

-tes.subscribe('channel.update', {
+// create a new subscription for the 'channel.update' event for broadcaster '1337' tes.subscribe('channel.update', {
     broadcaster_user_id: 1337
 }).then(_ => {